AllenCell/EMT_data_analysis/docs/quilt/README.md

 ## data

 The `data` directory contains all the data used in the study “A human induced pluripotent stem (hiPS) cell model for the holistic study of epithelial to mesenchymal transitions (EMTs)”.
+Each image (timelapse/fixed) has a unique `Data ID`.
+The `Data ID` contains the unique barcode and the unique scene information associated with each image. **Further, for each fixed immunofluorescent image, the `Data ID` also includes the well label information.**

-Each movie has a unique movie ID.
-For convenience, each specific OME-Zarr file-type associated with a single movie has been assigned a specific filename extension (shown in the Table below).
-Hence, each file in the `data` directory has a naming convention: `movie-id_file-extension.ome.zarr`.
+For convenience, each specific OME-Zarr file-type associated with a single image has been assigned a specific filename extension (shown in the Table below).

+Hence, each file in the `data` directory has a naming convention: `data-id_file-extension.ome.zarr`.

 File type | Filename Extension
 ----------|-----------------